Limestone Saints: History

 Until 1997, Limestone competed for championships in the National Association of Intercollegiate Athletics (NAIA).
 Limestone gained membership in the National Collegiate Athletic Association's (NCAA) Division II in 1991 and began competing for NCAA championships when it joined the Carolinas-Virginia Athletics Conference in 1998.
 Today, 21 of Limestone's athletic teams compete in the South Atlantic Conference, with women's acrobatics & tumbling and men's wrestling competing in Conference Carolinas, and men's volleyball and women's wrestling competing as independents.
 In 2014, the field hockey team joined the inaugural ECAC Division II conference in that sport and was joined by wrestling (previously competing as an independent) for the 2015–16 season, with both sports moving to the SAC–CC alliance when it was established in 2018.

 The most recently added sports are acrobatics & tumbling and women's wrestling, both added in the 2019–20 school year.
 Both sports became part of the NCAA Emerging Sports for Women program in 2020–21, at which time CC became the second NCAA conference to officially sponsor acrobatics & tumbling (after the D-II Mountain East Conference).

 Limestone helped pave the way for collegiate lacrosse, swimming, and field hockey in the South.
 The Saints fielded South Carolina's first collegiate lacrosse team in 1990.
 Before being dropped after the 2017–18 season, the swimming teams were the only NCAA Division II swimming programs in South Carolina and among the few in the two Carolinas.

 Over the years, the Saints baseball, men's and women's basketball, men's and women's golf, men's and women's lacrosse, softball, men's soccer, men's wrestling, and men's and women's tennis teams have all been ranked on the national level.
 Twelve student-athletes have gone on to play professionally in their sport, with seven of those signing professional baseball contracts.
-The Saints baseball program was started by two-time Cy Young Award winner Gaylord Perry, a member of the Major League Baseball Hall of Fame.
+The Saints baseball program was started by two-time Cy Young Award winner Gaylord Perry, a member of the National Baseball Hall of Fame.
 Additionally, Saints athletes have earned All-American honors on over 100 occasions and over a dozen have been named Academic All-Americans.

 In May 2025, the university closed its athletics programs alleging financial reasons.